alinex/node-error/README.md

 For the normal use it is really simple and only have to be loaded and installed once in your application.

-It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.
+> It is one of the modules of the [Alinex Universe](http://alinex.github.io/code.html)
+> following the code standards defined in the [General Docs](http://alinex.github.io/node-alinex).

 Possible Output